So, what’s your type? No, we’re not asking about your romantic life… we’re asking about your skin type.

 Since you’re all about maintenance, just look for ingredients that keep your skin “as-is”:

 - Organic Sunflower Oil is full of antioxidants that protect skin from environmental stressors; it hydrates and helps unclog pores.

 Organic Aloe Leaf Juice keeps the skin calm and soothed.

 Squalane is great for normal skin types because it mimics our own natural oil & keeps it balanced.

 What is dry skin?

-Dry skin is skin that just doesn’t produce a lot of natural oil (or is just super dehydrated from a poor diet, too much sun, or other environmental factors), resulting in a flaky, often cracked look.
-Although dry skin is less likely to experience irritation than say, sensitive or oily skin, unfortunately, dry skin is very, very prone to fine lines and wrinkles and is a skin type that does not do well in the sun.
+Dry skin is skin that doesn’t produce a lot of natural oil.
+Dry skin can also occur from too much sun or other environmental factors, resulting in a flaky and often cracked look.
+Those with dry skin are very prone to fine lines and wrinkles and can sunburn easily.

 How do I know if I have dry skin?
 What are the signs of dry skin?